raminv80/webTimeMachine/README.md

 Using last parameter artifacts directory can be configured.
 By default it creates "records" directory where the app is running from.

-This command will create four artifacts per url within you Sitemap and stores them in `<artifact_directory>/<your website domain>`:
+This command will create four artifacts per url and stores them in `<artifact_directory>/<your website domain>`:
 - Mobile snap shot: `<webpage_path>_mobile.html`
 - Tablet snap shot: `<webpage_path>_tablet.html`